bashuser30/dl-distro/README.md

 # dl-distro

-`dl-distro` is a Bash script that simplifies the downloading and verification of operating system images.
-It utilizes `jq` and a JSON file for data retrieval, and `wget` for downloading image files, along with their signature and checksum files.
+Bash script for downloading and verifying OS images

+## Description

+dl-distro aims to make downloading and verifying OS images quick and easy.

-The script uses `gpg` for signature verification and checks the integrity of the downloaded image file with the relevant checksum algorithm.
-It alerts users of any tampering or corruption, and removes files that fail these checks.
+It uses `jq` for data retrieval, `wget` for downloading, `gpg` for signature verification, and validates checksums with the relevant algorithm.

-Currently, `dl-distro` supports **408** images from **20** [distributions](
+It currently supports **408** images from **20** [distributions](#supported-distributions).
-#supported-distributions).

 ## Dependencies